mpaditya/EVA4-B2/S5 Notebook 5/Readme.md

-This is the second notebook/experiment for the S5 Assignment Solution.
+This is the fifth notebook/experiment for the S5 Assignment Solution.
 In this notebook, we have added Max Pooling and (1X1) Conv Blocks to previous model.

 ### Target